 Film, Video and Photography Guidelines – Commercial and Documentary

-Woodside National Historic Site offers a vast range of excellent film and photographic opportunities.
+HMCS Haida National Historic Site offers a vast range of excellent film and photographic opportunities.
 In the interest of protecting the sites commemorative integrity while ensuring visitors are not impacted, these activities are subject to certain restrictions and special considerations.
-However, filming or photography of the site for commercial purposes or to share widely with the public as a documentary requires a permit issued by Parks Canada, and certain fees and special considerations may apply.
-These policies and regulations are put in place to protect Woodside National Historic Site, the enjoyment and privacy of our visitors and the safety of the photographer/videographer while a photo/film shoot is being conducted.
+However, filming or photography of the site and on board the ship for commercial purposes or to share widely with the public as a documentary requires a permit issued by Parks Canada, and certain fees and special considerations may apply.
+These policies and regulations are put in place to protect HMCS Haida National Historic Site, her rare artifact collection, the enjoyment and privacy of our visitors, and the safety of the photographer/videographer while a photo/film shoot is being conducted

 Parks Canada is a federal agency and our user fees must comply with the legislative requirements as prescribed in the User Fees Act and the Parks Canada Agency Act.
 The fees applicable to all National Parks and National Historic Sites for film and photography are found in the Canada Gazette under the subtitle Film and Photography Fees.